CGastrell/mumbler/README.md

 # mumbler
-An express endpoint send all those `console.log` outputs through socket.io on any endpoint, you know, just to keep an eye on things...
+An express endpoint to send all those `console.log` outputs through socket.io on any endpoint.
+You know, just to keep an eye on things while developing...

 **Mumbler** will intercept `stdout`/`stderr` and send it through a socket.io connection.